smnorris/bcbasins/notes_cross_boundary.md

 ## Canada

+### Federal
-- the National Hydrographic Network does not include detailed watershed definitions, only large workareas.
+The National Hydrographic Network does not include detailed watershed definitions, only large workareas.
+Work is ongoing: https://github.com/cmhodgson/chyf-pilot/

 ### Alberta